 Abstract

-The recent discovery of cancer cell plasticity, i.e. their ability to reprogram into cancer stem cells (cscs) either naturally or under chemotherapy and/or radiotherapy has changed, once again, the way we consider cancer treatment.
+The recent discovery of cancer cell plasticity, i.e. their ability to reprogram into cancer stem cells (cscs) either naturally or under chemotherapy and/or radiotherapy, has changed, once again, the way we consider cancer treatment.
 If cancer stemness is a reversible epigenetic state rather than a genetic identity, opportunities will arise for therapeutic strategies that remodel epigenetic landscapes of cscs.
-However the systematic use of DNA methyltransferase and Histone deacetylase inhibitors, alone or in combination, in advanced solid tumors including colorectal cancers, regardless of their molecular subtypes, does not seem to be the best strategy.
+However, the systematic use of DNA methyltransferase and histone deacetylase inhibitors, alone or in combination, in advanced solid tumors including colorectal cancers, regardless of their molecular subtypes, does not seem to be the best strategy.
 In this review, we first summarize the knowledge researchers have gathered on the epigenetic signatures of cscs with the difficulty of isolating rare populations of cells.
-We raise questions about the relevant use of currently available epigenetic inhibitors (epidrugs) while the expression of numerous cancer stem cell markers, including three Cluster of Differentiation that have been extensively used for the isolation of colon CSCs: Cluster of Differentiation-133, CD44 and CD166 are often repressed by epigenetic mechanisms.
-Finally, we describe current treatment strategies using epidrugs and we hypothesize that, using correlation tools comparing associations of relevant cancer stem cell markers with chromatin modifier expression, we could identify better candidates for epienzyme targeting.
+We raise questions about the relevant use of currently available epigenetic inhibitors (epidrugs) and the expression of numerous cancer stem cell markers, including three cluster of differentiation (CD) that have been extensively used for the isolation of colon CSCs.
+CD133, CD44, and CD166 are often repressed by epigenetic mechanisms.
+Finally, we describe current treatment strategies using epidrugs, and we hypothesize that, using correlation tools comparing associations of relevant cancer stem cell markers with chromatin modifier expression, we could identify better candidates for epienzyme targeting.

 Key words: Cancer stem cells; Colon cancer; Epigenetics; Chromatin modifying enzymes; CD44; CD133; CD166